Chris2065/TaxFyle/README.md

 # TaxFyle

-This program helps you calculate income tax!: project that takes in an input of w-2 wages earned & uses a HashMap to calculate the income taxes depending on one of the 50 states that the user picks.
+This program helps you calculate income tax!
+Takes in an input of w-2 wages earned & uses a HashMap to calculate the income taxes depending on one of the 50 states that the user picks.

 package program;